syntasa-dev/syntasa-google-marketplace/docs/MARKETPLACE_DEPLOYMENT.md

 ### Creating a Kubernetes Cluster

-In order to deploy the SYNTASA application from the Google Cloud Marketplace, we will need to create a cluste first.
+In order to deploy the SYNTASA application from the Google Cloud Marketplace, we will need to create a kubernetes cluster first.

 1. Click the hamburger icon on the top left and click on 'Kubernetes Engine'
 2. On the Clusters tab, click the 'Create Cluster' button